bklein18/bklein18.github.io/stories.md

 Inspired by the novel *Invisible Cities* by Italo Calvino, this story examines what our world really is.

+#### [A Man of Boundaries][man]

+I wrote this short story as a sort of "cutscene" for some of the players for whom I Dungeon Master.
+Rojax is a character who once was their friend, but had since betrayed them.

 [slayer]: /docs/the_slayers_request.pdf
 [invisble]: /docs/invisible_worlds.pdf
+[man]: /docs/a_man_of_boundaries.pdf